Rescuing 331 bileptons from the Landau pole: Minimal 331-model

 In the case of the SM gauge group $ SU_L(2)\times U_Y(1)\times SU_c(3)$ we have:

 where $N_F$ is the number of families, $N_H$ is the number of Higgs doublets and the coefficients $b_Y,\,b_{2L},\,b_c$ correspond to the coupling constants $\alpha_Y,\,\alpha_{2L},\,\alpha_c $ of $SU_L(2)$, $U_Y(1)$ and $SU_c(3)$, respectively.
 We can compare the $b_i$ values in the SM and in the so-called Two Higgs Doublet Model (2HDM), that differs from the SM for the presence of an additional Higgs doublet.
-We have
+We have We underline that we are not employing the fairly common $SU(5)$ normalization which sets $g_1^2 \equiv (5/3)g_Y^2$ and would lead, for instance, to $b_1=b_Y \,3/5=41/10$ in the SM case.